 Vitamin K2‘s ability to protect us from heart disease is much more clearly established.
 Research is in fact rapidly redefining heart disease largely as a deficiency of this vitamin.
 While it is most clearly established that vitamin K2 deficiency causes calcification of the cardiovascular system, vitamin K2 appears to protect against the inflammation and accumulation of lipids and white blood cells that characterize atherosclerosis as well.

 Clearly, vitamin K2 is extremely healthy and we should make more of an effort to consume it.
 Thankfully, butter is rich in this vital nutrient.
 Butter is also richer in true vitamin A (retinol) as well as vitamin D.

 The Fat Breakdown

-Olive oil should be eaten raw.
-It is not heat stable.
-Butter is the much better option to cook with, or ghee as it has a higher smoke point.
+Olive oil is not heat-stable.
+Butter is the much better option to cook with or ghee as it has a higher smoke point.
 While butter is safe to heat, olive oil easily oxidizes at higher temperatures.

 Both oils are healthy oils.
 One is indeed more nutrient dense, but both are safe to consume.
 Make sure you’re eating organic olive oil that is free from cost-cutting cheap oils.

 There is no need to give up butter because you should be eating more of it!